-All services provided by TSPs must meet NRCS standards and specifications, and NRCS will only provide payment for those services that do.
-The standards and specifications are available at all NRCS field offices or at http://www.nrcs.usda.gov/technical/efotg/.
+All services provided by TSPs must meet NRCS standards and specifications.
+The NRCS will only provide payment for services that do.
+The standards and specifications are available at all NRCS field offices or on the field office technical guide linked in the More Information section.

-NRCS will review, in consultation with the Farm Service Agency (FSA), the quality of services provided by TSPs.
+The NRCS will review, in consultation with the Farm Service Agency (FSA), the quality of services provided by TSPs.

 TSPs will also assume all legal responsibility for the quality of work they provide.
-However, the producer is responsible for complying with the program contract or agreement, which includes meeting USDA technical standards and specifications.
+The producer is responsible; however, for complying with the program contract or agreement, which includes meeting USDA technical standards and specifications.